Stiebel Eltron Hot Water

-When it comes to hot water, Stiebel Eltron has long been a favourite brand amongst many of our customers here at Metropolitan Plumbing.
+When it comes to hot water, Stiebel Eltron has been a favourite brand amongst many of our customers here at Metropolitan Plumbing.
 This is likely due to the amazing range of systems that Stiebel Eltron has to offer.
-From 3 phase to single phase instantaneous hot water heaters and even including open vented compact and mains pressure compact storage systems, this company really does have it all.
+From 3 phase to single phase instantaneous hot water heaters.
+Open vented compact and mains pressure compact storage systems, this company has it all.
 Stiebel Eltron even offer heat pumps which utilize natural energy from the air to heat hot water.

-A Stiebel Eltron 3 phase instantaneous water heater ensures that heat loss due to storage is eliminated, and also facilitate conservation of space, making these systems ideal for smaller homes or units were area available for hot water system installation is scarce.
-One of the reasons that the Stiebel Eltron 3 phase instantaneous hot water heater is so compact and space-efficient is that many of these systems do not require a safe tray, flue or ventilation.
+A Stiebel Eltron 3 phase instantaneous water heater ensures that heat loss due to storage is eliminated.
+It also facilitates conservation of space, making these systems ideal for smaller homes or units were area for hot water systems are scarce.
+The 3 phase instantaneous hot water heater is so compact and space-efficient that they do not require a safe tray, flue or ventilation.
 As such, the areas in which this system can be installed are far more flexible than a storage style system.

-In addition to their 3 phase instantaneous hot water heaters, Stiebel Eltron also manufacture single phase electric instantaneous hot water systems, which are best suited to situations in which the hot water demand is low, such as in basins or sinks.
+Stiebel Eltron single phase electric instantaneous hot water systems are best suited to situations in which the hot water demand is low.
+Such as in basins or sinks.
 This is due to the fact that these units have a correspondingly lower flow rate of around 1.5 litres per minute.
-Similar to the Stiebel Eltron 3 phase instantaneous hot water heaters, the single phase units are extremely energy efficient and deliver hot water on demand.
-One major advantage to the Stiebel Eltron single phase units is that the small size of these systems mean that these units can be installed in areas where conventional storage units would not fit.
+Similar to the Stiebel Eltron 3 heaters, the single phase units are extremely energy efficient and deliver hot water on demand.
+One major advantage to the single phase units is that the small size of these systems mean the units can be installed in areas where conventional storage units would not fit.

 Another option to provide water to your sink or basin is the open vented compact storage water heater model.
-These units are manufactured by Stiebel Eltron with the goal of providing immediate point of use hot water, particularly for situations where the sink or basin is situated a significant distance from the home’s primary hot water unit.
-Furthermore, by locating one of these small units at your sink or basin there is the added benefit of energy conservation, as heat loss during long stretches of pipe from a centralised system is eliminated.
+These units are manufactured with the goal of providing immediate point of use hot water.
+This is particularly good for situations where the sink or basin is situated a significant distance from the home’s primary hot water unit.
+Furthermore, by locating one of these small units at your sink or basin there is the added benefit of energy conservation.
+This is because heat loss during long stretches of pipe from a centralised system is eliminated.